pixie-io/docs.px.dev/content/en/02-installing-pixie/01-requirements.md

 | :-------- | :--------------------------------------------------------------------- |
 | 1GiB      | To accommodate application pods, we recommend using no more than 25% of the nodes' total memory for Pixie.  |

 Pixie deploys its PEMs as a DaemonSet on your cluster in order to collect and store telemetry data.
 The default memory limit is 2Gi per PEM.
 The lowest recommended value is 1Gi per PEM.
-For more information on how to configure Pixie's memory usage, see the [deploy options](/reference/admin/deploy-options/#configuring-pixie's-memory-usage).
+For more information on how to configure Pixie's memory usage, see the [Tuning Memory Usage](/reference/admin/tuning-mem-usage/) page.